 This involves making sure your sales pages or service landing pages are solid.

-Sales landing pages are frequently the cornerstone sites for B2B organizations’ topic clusters.
+Sales landing pages are frequently the cornerstone sites for B2B organisations’ topic clusters.
 You may create cluster content around these to provide depth, drive visitors down the funnel, and answer your prospects’ inquiries.

 Create landing pages that advertise your product or service while also providing a summary of the topic cluster (if used as a pillar page) and the ability to link to cluster content.